WSBVI & Beyond Vision

 “We’re not-for-profit, but we’re not for loss either,” James Kerlin, President and CEO of Beyond Vision explained in The Fabricator.
 “We have a little saying around here: no margin, no mission.
 Ninety-nine percent of funding comes from work we do for other companies.”

 If you enjoyed this piece, please be sure to share it on social media.
-If you have a machine shop or a manufacturing shop floor that needs OEE or other efficiency fixes, call (877) 611-5825 or fill out this form so an Account Executive can get back to you.
+If you have a machine shop or a manufacturing shop floor that needs OEE or other efficiency fixes, call (877) 611-5825 or fill out this form so we can get back to you.